isidzukuri/rustiples/README.md

 # Rustiples

 The game.
 Learn rust by developing game with Bevy engine.
-Remember: its just a playground, not release ready product.
+Remember: its just a playground.
 Don't be too serious.
-Experiment more.
+Experiment more. ...code would become better later ...maybe

 ### Features